Perry Beasley-Hall, PhD

 Awards

-2019: Award for best student presentation in systematics, Australian Entomological Society
+2019: Best student presentation, Australian Entomological Society

 2019: Postgraduate Research Student Support Scheme ($3,000), The University of Sydney